ChrstphrHll/npc_gen/students/Santaegus Etter.md

 year: 2
 guild: Treskal
 partyID: 3
+tags:
+- Firbolg
+- Bard
+- Exploration
+- 2nd
+- Treskal
 ---
 # Santaegus Etter
 ---
 ### Description
 - 2nd year Firbolg Bard in Treskal
-- wavy auburn hair that's parted to the left, Green eyes, and Pale Brown skin
+- wavy auburn hair that's parted to the left, Blue eyes, and Pale Brown skin
 - Is Emotionally stable and Contradictory, and has Courage as their ideal

 ### Organizations